parttimehacker/pycharm/README.md

 # pycharm
-My PyCharm setup for remote Raspberry Pi configuration.
+My PyCharm setup for remote Raspberry Pi configuration hosted on Mac Book Pro.

 This repository contains instructions and bash scripts I use to configure new Raspberry Pi servers.
 My process is still too manual but its getting better.
 I use Raspbery Pi Imager to copy the latest image to a SD card.
 I enable SSH and set up Wi-Fi on the SD card while its still in my laptop.
 After booting the Pi for the first time I run `sudo raspi-config` to setup passwords, host names, time zone, etc.